Michigan State rallies to hire Colorado coach Mel Tucker - WHIZ News

 After being an NFL defensive coordinator in Cleveland, Jacksonville and Chicago, Tucker became an assistant again under Saban at Alabama in 2015.
 He spent only one season with the Crimson Tide, helping them win a national title.
 He also was the interim head coach for Jacksonville over the final five games in 2011 after Jack Del Rio was fired.

-Tucker also was an assistant at Ohio State as a defensive backs coach when it won a national title under Jim Tressel, whose nephew, Mike Tressel, was Michigan State’s interim coach briefly this month.
+Tucker was a defensive backs coach at Ohio State when it won a national title under Jim Tressel, whose nephew, Mike Tressel, was Michigan State’s interim coach briefly this month.

 Dantonio retired with a 114-57 record over 13 years.
 He won three Big Ten titles and had a College Football Playoff appearance over a six-season span from 2010 to 2015.